MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 Apigee Edge Helps you secure and monetize APIs

 - A platform for making APIS available to your customers and partners
-- Contains analytics, monetization and developer portal
+- Contains analytics, monetization, and developer portal

 ### 6.5.
 Demonstration: Getting Started with App Engine